Undetectable = Untransmittable

-Undetectable = Untransmittable (U=U) is a message used in HIV campaigns.
-It means that if someone has an undetectable viral load, they cannot sexually transmit HIV to others.
-U=U is supported by numerous health groups and organisations worldwide, including the World Health Organization (WHO).
+Undetectable = Untransmittable (U=U) is a health-education message used in HIV campaigns.
+It means that if an HIV-positive person has an undetectable HIV viral load, they cannot sexually transmit HIV to others.
+U=U is supported by numerous health groups and organisations worldwide, including the World Health Organization.
 The validity of U=U has been proven through many clinical trials involving thousands of couples.
-U=U is also used as an HIV prevention strategy: if someone is undetectable, they can not pass it further and hence, prevents the virus from spreading.
-This is known as Treatment as Prevention (TasP).
+U=U is also an important concept in HIV prevention.
+This approach to HIV prevention is known as treatment as prevention.

 Origins

-The U=U campaign was launched by the Prevention Access Campaign in early 2016 from a Scientific Consensus Statement.
-It aims to change what it means to live with HIV by raising awareness and dismantling the stigma around HIV, improving the quality of life of those living with it in order to end the epidemic.
+U=U was first used in early 2016 by the Prevention Access Campaign, based on a scientific consensus statement.
+The aim of the message was to change what it means to live with HIV by raising awareness and dismantling the stigma around HIV, improving the quality of life of those living with it in order to end the epidemic.

-Scientific evidence

-The campaign seeks to spread the scientific evidence that undetectable means untransmittable.
-Since the beginning of the epidemic, perceptions and management of HIV infection have gone through many stages; from assuming the infectiousness, then discovering the routes of transmission (blood, sexual fluids, and breastfeeding), to prevention methods (education, condoms, PrEP, and PEP) and various different treatments.

-Between 2011 and 2019, three clinical studies appeared that have changed the paradigm of prevention and quality of life for the better.
-These studies confirmed that access to and adherence to treatment, such that the virus remains "undetectable" in routine blood tests: